burnt0rice/schreib/README.md

-# schreib - Markdown Edutir
+# schreib - Markdown Editor

 Welcome to the "schreib" Markdown Editor, a lightweight and user-friendly markdown editor crafted with Tauri and VueJS.